H0merJayS1mpson/DeepOBS-Cluster/README.md

 sbatch_time: 15:00
 ```

-In this case we have not specified an outputfolder name.
+In both these cases we have not specified an outputfolder name.
 Therefore a default ouput folder will be created in the current working directory.
+You may also define a output folder name.
+In this folder only the **output**
 (See example below on how that works)

 #### 4.2.)
 Using custom (user written) Optimizer